sylhare/sylhare.github.io/_posts/2015-02-08-Linux-Command-Line-101.md

 	cat file | sort

-The same as before however grep is used to find words and the "v" in grep suppress the line that contains "Word" or "last"
+The same as before however grep is used to find words, and the "v" in grep suppress the line that contains "Word" or "last"

 	cat file | sort | grep -v "Word" | grep -v "last"